How to change your dishwasher color to match cabinets (vinyl wrap tutorial)

 The heat source also kind of shrink-wraps the vinyl around the shape you are wrapping.

-Clean the removed panels thoroughly, like painstakingly cleaning by using the alcohol on lint-free wipes followed by the tack cloths to remove any dirt and dust specs because they would show up.
+Clean the removed panels thoroughly, like painstakingly cleaning them by using rubbing alcohol on lint-free wipes.
+After the surface dries and you are confident that you removed all grease and dirt, follow with the tack cloths to remove any small dirt and dust specs because they will show up under the vinyl even if they are tiny.

-The rest is definitely better watched in the video to see how I smoothed out the vinyl with the felt squeegee and my clean hands.
+The actual vinyl application is best watched and documented in the video to see how I smoothed out the vinyl with the felt squeegee and my clean hands.

-I started on one side of the dishwasher panel that wasn’t as visible as the left and right side.
+I started on one side of the dishwasher panel that wasn’t as visible as the left and right sides.
+Peel the backing off and position the vinyl on the side where you are starting.

 I used the felt squeegee to remove all wrinkles and bubbles while pulling the backing off from behind.

-For some parts I used my clean hands to smooth everything which you can see above on the edges of the front panel.
+For some parts, I used my clean hands (wearing fine gloves is even better) to smooth everything, which you can see above on the edges of the front panel.

 Heat is required to activate the adhesive and to make the vinyl stretchable and moldable.
-You can pull if off again and again.
-When you add heat to it again, it pretty much snaps back into original shape.
-Be careful to not overstretch the vinyl though.
+You can pull it off again and again.
+When you add heat to it again, it pretty much snaps back into its original shape.
+Be careful not to overstretch the vinyl, though.

 Attach everything back onto the appliance.
-I ended up breaking one of the handle screws that were attached with lock tight, so I used cabinet knobs to replace the handle for now.
+I ended up breaking one of the handle screws that were attached with LockTite, so I used cabinet knobs to replace the handle for now.
 I am contemplating making a custom handlebar for the dishwasher and stove yet.

 Finished look of the colored dishwasher